-Students' progress will be assessed regularly with small tests focusing on specific grammar points or lexis.
-Regularly, students will be asked to complete long pieces of work at home and in class (essays, presentations, past A level papers) which will be marked to A level standard.
-Teachers will provide students with individual feedback as well as writing comments and grades on their work.
-Students will sit mock A2 examinations as well as practising regularly for their oral examination.
+Students'progress will be assessed regularly with small tests focusing on specific grammar points or lexis.
+Students will also be asked to complete long pieces of work at home and in class (essays, presentations, A level type questions), which will be marked to A Level standard.